amr0-1/StorySync/README.md

 ---

-**StorySync** is a lightning-fast, highly aesthetic library tracker focusing solely on performance, dynamic design, and rich analytics.
+**StorySync** is a lightning-fast, highly aesthetic manga and manhwa tracker focused on performance, dynamic design, and rich analytics..
 Keep track of what you read, seamlessly discover new chapters, and generate deep behavioral insights—all driven entirely offline via Isar NoSQL.

 To see StorySync in action, read on or check out the [Releases](https://github.com/amr0-1/storysync/releases) tab for pre-compiled binaries.
 Note: compiling from source is supported, but releases are recommended.

 ## ✨ Key Features

 - **Void Ink Global Theming:** Every single pixel respects the state of the app.
-Smoothly switches between high-fidelity dark ("Void") and ceramic light tones securely and instantly down to system the overlays.
+Smoothly switches between high-fidelity dark ("Void") and ceramic light themes instantly, including synchronized system overlay styling.
 - **Isar Speed Data Engine:** Built with a fully local backend.
 Searching your 500+ series reading list?
 Sub-millisecond.
-Analytics aggregations?
-Pushed to background isolates.
+Heavy analytics aggregation?
+Executed in background isolates.
 - **Reading Intelligence & Insights:** Forget basic lists.
 Access a 35-day interactive heatmap of your chapter activity alongside real-time metrics detailing read velocity, streak detection, and custom personality designations based on your schedule.
 - **Intelligent Alert Protections:** An advanced context-aware warning system ensures your daily pace data doesn’t corrupt historic behavioral heat maps.
 - **Zero-Friction JSON Portability:** Moving devices?
-No cloud tracking needed.
-Instantiate a clean JSON dump of all arrays.
+No accounts, cloud sync, or telemetry required.
+Generate clean JSON exports of your entire library and tracking data.
-- **Native iOS & Android Widgets:** Real-time updating tracking dashboards deployed straight to your phone's home screen.
+- **Native iOS & Android Widgets:** Real-time tracking dashboards deployed directly to your iOS and Android home screens.

 _(We highly recommend downloading the latest APK/IPA from the [Releases](https://github.com/amr0-1/storysync/releases) section to experience the 120hz interaction design.)_